laurelnaiad/angular-couch-potato/README.md

 #### Questions/Comments/Concerns

 See the [Issues List](https://github.com/laurelnaiad/ng-couch-potato/issues).
 Yes, couch-potato really is just small a page of code **before** minimization.
 Short and sweet.
 It's about the pattern...

+### New Change for forfun(s)

+use jQuery.js not require.js,and cache (if u lazy load a module include directive , will execute script many times ,finally some error show up , when I cache the script,so wont load again and wont execute a again)